silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 - AMD Resource Manager
 - Access Control Component

-### Silogen compute plane
+### Compute plane

-The SiloGen’s compute plane is where AI workloads are executed.
+The compute plane is where AI workloads are executed.
 This layer provides seamless access to hardware resources -particularly GPUs- following policies and smart scheduling algorithms for introducing GPU operational efficiency.
-For achieving this at the SiloGen’s compute plane enables a) deployment and monitoring of AI workloads b) onboarding of data and models c) smart scheduling of AI workloadsand finally d) secure isolation between projects, departments and organizations.
+For achieving this at the compute plane enables a) deployment and monitoring of AI workloads b) onboarding of data and models c) smart scheduling of AI workloadsand finally d) secure isolation between projects, departments and organizations.
 The functional components introduced for the above purposes are the followings:

 1. Kubernetes based AI Workload Orchestration (K-AIWO) Component
-2. SiloGen’s AI Workload Dispatching
+2. AI Workload Dispatching
-3. SiloGen’s Monitoring & Logging
+3. SMonitoring & Logging
 4. Inference Service Components
 5. Data and Model onboarding Components
 6. Distributed Engine Components
 7. API Gateway
 8. Secret Manager

-### SiloGen’s AI workloads
+### AI workloads

 This component standardizes and offers common AI workloads (e.g., fine-tuning, evaluation, deployment of LLMs) to AI researchers.
 Those AI workloads have been tested and executed on top of AMD GPUs and they have been open sourced ([https://github.com/silogen/ai-workloads](https://github.com/silogen/ai-workloads)).
-SiloGen AI workloads provide building blocks for broader collaboration across the AI ecosystem and accelerate the development of AI use cases.
+The pre-packaged AI workloads provide building blocks for broader collaboration across the AI ecosystem and accelerate the development of AI use cases.
 The catalog of pre developed AI workloads is continuously updated.

 ### Cluster Forge